experimentAccount2/slpkg/README.rst

   'slack' and 'sbo' repositories and read REPOSITORIES file for each of the particularities.
   If a repository is not in the above list, manage custom repositories with commands 'repo-add' and 'repo-remove'.

-Slpkg is a software package manager that installs, updates, and removes packages on Slackware based systems.
-It automatically computes dependencies and figures out what things should occur to install packages.
-Slpkg makes it easier to maintain groups of machines without having to manually update.

-Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
-Also uses the Slackware linux instructions for installation, upgrading or removing packages.

-What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.

-Also you can install official packages of your favorite distribution directly from the official repositories of Slackware.
-Even you can check for the official updates and install them.

 Usage